 Emergency physicians in Kelowna are Trauma Team Leaders; we see all ages of patients and perform a vast array of technical procedures.
 We offer a collegial and friendly community hospital feel with all the services and opportunities of a tertiary care medical centre.
 There are few other learners to compete with for learning opportunities.
 Residents will have excellent exposure to a wide variety of patient pathology and ample opportunity to master technical skills.

-Kelowna is a dynamic, lake-front city that offers unsurpassed opportunity for young medical professionals.
+Kelowna is a dynamic, rapidly growing lake-front city that offers unsurpassed opportunity for young medical professionals.
 With a metro population of 200,000, Kelowna offers the perks of a big city but the laid back lifestyle of the Okanagan.

 Our backyard offers a four-season playground with long, hot summers, mild winters, and more than 2,000 hours of sunshine per year.